BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/gondor_at_war.md

 In a turn in which Boromir or Faramir Charges into combat, all Gondor Warrior models that also Charged within 3" of either of them gain a bonus of +1 To Wound during the Fight phase.

-**PARTICIPANTS**

-**Good:** Boromir, Captain of the White Tower, with the Banner of Minas Tirith; Faramir, Captain of Gondor with bow; Madril, Captain of Ithilien; Damrod, Ranger of Ithilien; 12 Warriors of Minas Tirith: 4 with shield, 4 with spear & shield, 4 with bow; 12 Rangers of Gondor: 8 with no additional wargear, 4 with spear.

-**Evil:** 3 Mordor Orc Captains with shield; 36 Mordor Orcs: 12 with shield, 12 with spear, 6 with two-handed weapon, 6 with Orc bow; 1 Mordor Troll.

 ![](../media/scenarios/gondor_at_war/retaking_of_osgiliath.jpg)

 ---

 ## AMBUSH IN ITHILIEN

+**PARTICIPANTS**

+**Good:** Faramir, Captain of Gondor with bow; Madril, Captain of Ithilien; Damrod, Ranger of Ithilien; 24 Rangers of Gondor: 16 with no additional wargear, 8 with spear.

+**Evil:** 2 War Mûmakil of Harad each with 12 Haradrim Warriors with bow; 24 Haradrim Warriors with spear.

 **LAYOUT**